 Matthew 4:7; Luke 4:12 - Did Jesus Claim that He Was the Covenant God of Satan?

-The World English translation is used throughout this study, unless otherwise noted.
+The World English version of the Bible is used throughout this study, unless otherwise noted.
 The "Holy Name," in its English form, Jehovah, is supplied at appropriate places.

 Matthew 4:7 - Jesus said to him, "Again, it is written, 'You shall not test [Jehovah], your God.'"
 King James has "the Lord, your God."